finerbrighterlighter/myanmar_covid19/development_note.md

  ## Development Note

  ### As of 01/04/2020,
- went through a major revision for dataset as well as the codings.
+ I went through a major revision for dataset as well as the codings.
 Now the model use the announcement data exclusively and previous exponential models are now obselete.

  ### As of 01/04/2020,
- added case timelines bar graph
+ Case timelines bar plots are added.

  ### As of 02/04/2020,
- added infection spread trend line graph
+ Infection spread trend line plot is added.

  ### As of 02/04/2020,
+ - Total cases and
- added total cases and daily new case bar graphs
+ - daily new case vartical bar plots are added.

  ### As of 08/04/2020,
- after 3 patients passed away, mortality bar plot and confirmed patient's status stacked area chart are added
+ After 3 patients had passed away,
+ - mortality simple bar plot and
+ - confirmed patient's status stacked area chart are added.

  ### As of 09/04/2020,
- added a radar plot to see which underlying immuno compromising conditions the expired patients have
+ Radar plot to see which underlying _immuno compromising_ conditions the expired patients had is added.

  ### As of 10/04/2020,
- solved the timezone conflict
+ The timezone conflict from footnote 5 is now solved.
     <br>
- Somedays there are no announcement but the timelines have to keep counting so, I moved from using the last announced day
+ Somedays there are no announcement but the timelines have to keep counting so, I previously moved from using the last announced day.

  ~~~~
 df["ann_date"].max()